metagentools/gbintk/docs/evaluate.md

 You will get a file named `evaluation_results.txt` that contains the $K \times S$ matrix and the calculated evaluation metrics.

 **Note:** Make sure that the binning result consists of contigs belonging to only one bin.
 The evaluation metrics consider contigs which belong to only one bin.
-Please refer to the the [GraphBin2 publication](https://doi.org/10.1186/s13015-021-00185-6) for details on metrics used to evaluate multi-labelled contigs.
+Please refer to the [GraphBin2 publication](https://doi.org/10.1186/s13015-021-00185-6) for details on metrics used to evaluate multi-labelled contigs.

 ### Plotting Evaluation Results